Thanksgiving is well known for Turkey theme season. And also yummy delicious meals!

-In this post, I’m going to share with you about fun Thanksgiving tracing activities that you can enjoy doing with your kids during the holiday season.
+In this post, I’m going to share with you about fun Thanksgiving tracing printables that you can enjoy doing with your kids during the holiday season.

 Or if you are looking for filler printable activities for your nieces and nephews to do when they are done with Thanksgiving Dinner, these will be handy too!

-At least these Thanksgiving tracing worksheets will help them to stay off the screen for a bit off time, and who knows help your families bond even more ????
+At least these Thanksgiving tracing printables will help them to stay off the screen for a bit off time, and who knows help your families bond even more ?

 But first, onto the preparation of this activity.

 This is a ‘No Prep’ kind of thing.